ngjunrong/pet-heaven/README.md

 # pet-heaven
-Created a vibrant frontend for a pet adoption website during a school project, emphasizing dynamic design.
+Created a mock frontend for a pet adoption website during a school project, emphasizing dynamic design.
+This website is hosted live on [Firebase](https://asdtestingproj.web.app/)